ZipCPU/wb2axip/README.md

 two together using a  [Wishbone arbiter](rtl/wbartbiter.v).
 All four of these designs have been formally verified, and should be reliable to use.

+As of 20190101, [this AXI-lite to WB bridge](rtl/axlite2wbsp.v) has been FPGA proven.

 The full AXI4 protocol, however, is rather complicated--especially when [compared to WB](http://zipcpu.com/zipcpu/2017/11/07/wb-formal.html).
 As a result, while there is a full-fledged